-Sarah and I have never really been the joining sort but when I retired I was determined to become more involved in things and participate more, so when Jonas and the team extended the invitation to attend the annual Dethleffs owners gathering I accepted.
-Although it was labour weekend, and who want’s to drive through that sort of traffic was one of my concerns.
-Friday morning rolled around and we where on the way to Karapiro and the annual dinner.
+Sarah and I have never really been the joining sort.
+Still, when I retired, I was determined to become more involved in things and participate more, so when Jonas and the team from Acacia Motorhomes extended the invitation to attend the annual Dethleffs owners gathering, I accepted.
+Although it was labour weekend, and who wants to drive through that sort of traffic was one of my concerns.
+Friday morning rolled around, and we were on the way to Karapiro and the annual dinner.

-Getting out of Auckland was much easier than expected with little traffic on the road and no delays.
-Important lesson learned though, don’t rely on Google Maps as we turned up at the Dam road to discover that we where too long too heavy and too wide so a short detour back through Cambridge to come in the back way and into this beautiful camp.
+Getting out of Auckland was much more straightforward than expected with little traffic on the road and no delays.
+Important lesson learned though, don’t rely on Google Maps as we turned up at the Dam road to discover that we were too long too heavy and too wide, so a short detour back through Cambridge to come in the back way and into this beautiful camp.
 Seeing all the boating activity with rowers, water skiers and even swimmers was very relaxing.

-Although my knee was still giving me major aggravation from the burstis we went for a short walk and came across this group of people making the most of the great weather at the rope walks.
+Although my knee was still giving me significant aggravation from bursitis, we went for a short walk and came across this group of people making the most of the great weather at the rope walks.
 You could not pay me enough to do this!!
 Friday night was a quiet night with little traffic noise and other than the knee pain a great nights sleep.

-6pm rolled around and it was time to get dressed as either a cowboy or indian and join the dinner party.
-Neither Sarah or I dressed up beyond a token gesture, but there where some fantastic costumes there with some people having gone to a great deal of effort. prizes where to be awarded to the best dressed couple.
+6pm rolled around, and it was time to get dressed as either a cowboy or Indian and join the dinner party.
+Neither Sarah or I dressed up beyond a token gesture, but there were some fantastic costumes there with some people who have gone to a great deal of effort.
+Prizes where to be awarded to the best-dressed couple.

-Couple where chosen from each table, with Peter (with the poncho) and Tracey (brown indian dress) representing ours and by a process of elimination the finalists where found and they won a magnificent TV prize for their camper, sadly it was not Peter and Tracey.
+Couples were chosen from each table, with Peter (with the poncho) and Tracey (brown Indian dress) representing ours and by process of elimination the finalists where found and they won a magnificent TV prize for their camper, sadly it was not Peter and Tracey.

 Dinner was served courtesy of the Spit Roast Company washed down with a couple of drinks.
-We met some really great people at our table with Joan and Lindsay sitting to the left of Sarah but as always with a large table like this it’s impossible to carry out a meaningful conversation with the people on the other side of the table, but great to have met you all.
+We met some really great people at our table.
+With Joan and Lindsay sitting to the left of Sarah.
+As always with a large table like this, it’s impossible to carry out a meaningful conversation.
+Especially with the people on the other side of the table, but great to have met you all.